The math most sellers never see

 All figures shown are estimates for informational purposes only.
 Commission rates are negotiable and vary by brokerage.
 Closing costs, transfer taxes, and fees are approximate and may differ based on your specific transaction.
 Net Gain Realty makes no guarantees regarding sale price, net proceeds, or savings.
 Consult with a licensed attorney and financial advisor before making real estate decisions.

-Listing agent commission (negotiable)1-3%$5,000-$15,000
+Listing agent commission (negotiable)$1,995 - $15,000

-Buyer agent commission (negotiable)0-3%$0-$15,000
+Buyer agent commission (negotiable)$0 - $15,000

 Commission rates shown are examples, are not set by law, and are fully negotiable.

-Commission ComponentExample RateExample Amount
+ComponentExample RateEstimated Amount

-Listing agent (example)2-3%$12,500
+Listing agent (example)2-3%$10,000 - $15,000

-Buyer agent (example)2-2.5%$12,500
+Buyer agent (example)2-2.5%$10,000 - $12,500

-Flat-Fee Alternative
+The Flat-Fee Alternative

 Listing fee (flat)$1,995

-Buyer agent (example, if offered at 2-2.5%)$12,500
+Buyer agent (example, if offered at 2-2.5%)$10,000 - $12,500

-Estimated savings: up to $10,505 by choosing flat-fee for the listing side, compared to an example 2-3% listing commission.
-Actual savings depend on the rates you negotiate.
+Estimated difference: approximately $8,000 - $13,000 on a $500,000 home, compared to an example 2-3% listing commission.
+Actual difference depends on the rates you negotiate.

 All figures are estimates based on example commission rates.
-Commission rates are negotiable and vary.
-Actual costs and savings will differ based on your specific transaction.
+Actual costs and potential savings depend on the rates you negotiate.

 TaxCurrent RateApproximate Amount on $500K Sale

-State of Illinois$0.50 per $500$500
+State of Illinois$0.50 per $500~$500

-Cook County$0.25 per $500$250
+Cook County$0.25 per $500~$250

-City of Chicago$3.00 per $500$3,000
+City of Chicago$3.00 per $500~$3,000

 Title Insurance

-Home PriceApproximate Title Insurance
+Home PriceEstimated Title Insurance

-Approximate Total Closing Cost Estimate
+Approximate Total Closing Costs (Excluding Commission)

-For a $500,000 Chicago home sale, approximate seller closing costs:
+For a $500,000 Chicago home sale:

-CostApproximate Amount
+Estimated CostApproximate Amount

 Transfer taxes~$3,750